 Use xp_cmdshell in a routine only as a last resort, due to the elevated security permissions they require and consequential security risk.
 The xp_cmdshell procedure is best reserved for scheduled jobs where security can be better managed.

 Because of ownership chaining and SQL injection risks, dynamic SQL requires constant vigilance to ensure that it is used only as intended.
-Use the EXECUTE AS clause to ensure the dynamic SQL code inside the procedure is executed only in the context you expect.
+Use the EXECUTE AS clause to ensure the dynamic SQL code inside the procedure is executed only in the context you expect, and use loginless users with just the specific permissions required but no others in the EXECUTE AS clause.

 - Dave Howard